FireStormHR/python-concepts/README.md

 ### Exercise 4
 When trying to determine what the code should do, keep in mind there can also be spaces after the x-es

+### Exercise 5
+Keywords to search for when googling are class, constructor, attribute, method